kaiosilveira/refactoring/README.md

 ### Encapsulation

 Encapsulation is one of the core concepts of Object-Oriented Programming and is often related to well-modularized code.
-With encapsulation, we are in full control of our data structures, being sure that any changes to it will have to go through its wrapper, allowing for expansion and gradual modification and deprecation.
+With encapsulation, we are in full control of our data structures, being sure that any changes to it will have to go through its wrapper, allowing for expansion, gradual modification and deprecation.

 - [Encapsulate record](https://github.com/kaiosilveira/encapsulate-record-refactoring): When working with a data record, it is often easy to lose sight of how it's being accessed and modified throughout our application.
 This refactoring suggests a solution to this problem and provides a step-by-step guide on how to encapsulate our existing raw data records.

 - [Encapsulate collection](https://github.com/kaiosilveira/encapsulate-collection-refactoring): Sometimes our code already has a good level of encapsulation: we have classes protecting the access to records and we are providing getters and setters when appropriate.
 Then, it turns out that one of these getters is returning a collection.
 Providing raw access to our original nested data structures can be tricky[<sup>[1]</sup>](https://github.com/kaiosilveira/encapsulate-variable-refactoring/tree/099d816c773ebb72232cb1f0744e32bfbf300628#example-2-complex-objects), as unwanted side effects can creep up as hard-to-debug problems.
 This refactoring provides general guidelines on how to avoid this problem.

-- [Replace primitive with object](https://github.com/kaiosilveira/replace-primitive-with-object-refactoring): Often enough, we start modeling things as simple data records, such strings and numbers, just to find out later that it wasn't really that "simple".
-This phenomenae often leads us to implement duplicated code throughout the codebase, specially to perform validations and comparisons.
-This refactoring helps refactoring in these embarassing situations.
+- [Replace primitive with object](https://github.com/kaiosilveira/replace-primitive-with-object-refactoring): Often enough, we start modeling things as simple data records, such as strings and numbers, just to find out later that it wasn't really that "simple".
+This phenomenon often leads us to implement duplicated code throughout the codebase, especially to perform validations and comparisons.
+This refactoring helps refactoring in these embarrassing situations.

 - [Replace temp with query](https://github.com/kaiosilveira/replace-temp-with-query-refactoring): Sometimes we find it useful to use temporary variables, they help us capture the meaning of involved expressions and also help us to refer to a chunk of computation later.
 In some situations, though, they're not enough.
 Sometimes we want to compute a value based on a specific context, so creating multiple temp variables would be less than ideal.
 In these cases, it's often better to replace the temp with a query.